Complex $\text{G}_2$ and Associative Grassmannian: Smoothness

-If there is a singular point on $X_{min}$, then it has to occur at the torus fixed points.
+We proceed to show that the torus fixed points are smooth.
+Note that the existence of a singular point in a $T$-variety implies the existence of a (possibly different) torus fixed singular point.
 Thus, it suffices to analyze neighborhoods of fixed points by using affine charts that are described earlier.